Lab Founder & Principal Investigator

 |

+During his tenure with the Flourishing in Health lab, Richard worked on projects dealing with utilization of integrative medicine services by patients with cancer, as well as the effect of these services on health-related quality of life.
 Richard earned his MD at the Northwestern University Feinberg School of Medicine in 2017 and matched at Columbia University's residency program in Internal Medicine.
-During his tenure with the Flourishing in Health lab, Richard worked on projects dealing with utilization of integrative medicine services by patients with cancer, as well as the effect of these services on health-related quality of life.

 |